zippy84/vtkbool/README.md

 ## Features

-- no extra libraries required
+- based on VTK
 - 4 operation types available (union, intersection, difference and difference2 - difference with interchanged operands)
 - triangulation is not needed
 - all types of polygonal cells are supported (triangles, quads, polygons, triangle-strips)
-- triangle-strips and quads will be transformed into triangles (quads only if points are not on the same plane)
+- triangle-strips and quads will be transformed into triangles (quads only if their points are not on the same plane)
 - non-convex polygons are allowed
 - meshes can be stacked (coplanar polygons are right handled)
-- the meshes don’t need to be closed
+- the meshes don’t need to be watertight
 - CellData is passed (attached by the rules of vtkAppendPolyData)
 - contact-lines are available in the 3th output
 - the filter is able to embed holes